Skip to main content

 The payment count adjustment will count time toward IDR forgiveness, including:

-• 12 or more months of consecutive forbearance or 36 or more total months of forbearance;
+• Twelve or more months of consecutive forbearance or 36 or more total months of forbearance;

 Please note, repayment status does not include periods of in-school deferment, bankruptcy, or default.

-We encourage borrowers who have commercially managed FFEL, Perkins, or Health Education Assistance Loan (HEAL) Program loans to apply for a Direct Consolidation Loan by April 30, 2024, if they want to receive the full benefits of the payment count adjustment.
+We encourage borrowers who have commercially managed FFEL, Perkins, or Health Education Assistance Loan (HEAL) Program loans to apply for a Direct Consolidation Loan by June 30, 2024, if they want to receive the full benefits of the payment count adjustment.
+Consolidations submitted after June 30, 2024 may still benefit from the payment count adjustment, if the consolidation is completed when the IDR adjustment takes place in September 2024.

 Effects on Public Service Loan Forgiveness (PSLF) Applicants: